jaafar2000/simple-facebook-clone/README.md

 # Build and Deploy a Simple Facebook Clone with React 18! (firebase , contextApi)

-Build and Deploy a Simple Facebook Clone Clone with React 18!
+Build and Deploy a Simple Facebook Clone with React 18!
 Firebase Storing and Firebase Google Authentication

 ## Welcome!
 Thanks for checking out this Application.